 On November 15, 2021, PLF entered into an agreement with Melwood Horticultural Training Center, Inc. ("Melwood") to take over the operation of the equestrian program at the Melwood Recreation Center.
 In accordance with the covenants and terms as specified in the agreement, PLF leased the facilities at the recreation center to perform the activities of the equestrian program.
-The term of the lease is from November 2021 to November 2022, with the option to renew this lease for three terms of five years.
-The initial rent payment was an annual minimum rent of one dollar, which is due in full each year on or before November 15th for the succeeding lease year.
+The initial term of the lease was from November 2021 to November 2022, with the option to renew the lease for an additional three terms of five years.
+The annual rent payment was for one dollar, which is due on or before November 15th for the succeeding lease year.